woodser/monero-java/README.md

 - Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
 - Supports client-side wallets using JNI bindings to Monero Core.
-- Supports offline, watch-only, and multisig wallets.
+- Supports view-only, offline, and multisig wallets.
 - Query wallet transactions, transfers, and outputs by their many attributes.
 - Fetch and process binary data from the daemon (e.g. raw blocks).
 - Receive notifications when blocks are added to the chain or when wallets sync, send, and receive.